DokaDev/DokaDev.github.io/_tabs/about.md

 ## ✨**AN AWESOME**✨

-* 👋 Hi, I’m Awesome
+* 👋 Hi, I’m Awesome.
+I'v been as a system software engineer since 2018.
 * 👀 I’m interested in :
 `Eat()`, `Sleep()`, `Code()`, `Repeat()`